Help & Support

 Can I switch from Cloud to self-hosted (or vice versa)?

 Yes.
-Export your data as CSV from your current version (open the Data menu → Export Data), then import that CSV into the other version (Data menu → Import Data).
+On a computer (export and import are desktop-only), export your data as CSV from your current version (open the Data menu → Export Data), then import that CSV into the other version (Data menu → Import Data).
 All readings and notes will transfer.

 How do I cancel my Cloud subscription?